From Russia with a 71: Uncovering Gamaredon's fast flux infrastructure. New Apex domains and ASN/IP diversity patterns discovered

 - http://relation46.samiseto[.]ru/DESKTOP-UVHG99D/percy[.]46rra

-Checking Virus Total confirms that the domains have been flagged as malicious, largely due to the domains being reported on Twitter as post-breach intelligence:
+Checking VirusTotal confirmed that the domains had been flagged as malicious.
+This was mainly due to the domains being reported on Twitter as post-breach intelligence:

-Traversing Gamaredon’s infrastructure
+Traversing Gamaredon’s Fast Flux Infrastructure

 We discovered 98 A records associated with *samiseto[.]ru, that were used in constant rotation:

-The results returned a list of 375 apex domains, which we used to populate our Gamaredon early detection feed, available to Silent Push Enterprise customers
+The results returned a list of 375 Apex domains, which we used to populate our Gamaredon early detection feed (available to Silent Push Enterprise customers).

 Use of wildcard records